Nethmi2003-web/chemistry_Periodic_table/frontend/src/FigmaUI/README.md

-  # Periodic Table UI Design
+  # Element Page UI Design

-  This is a code bundle for Periodic Table UI Design.
-The original project is available at https://www.figma.com/design/moxwL8SD5U1604gLYFrV50/Periodic-Table-UI-Design.
+  This is a code bundle for Element Page UI Design.
+The original project is available at https://www.figma.com/design/7LuY8mTFhLrdqryCt5BNLo/Element-Page-UI-Design.

   ## Running the code